 Do submit your CV!

-While our application form is intended to gather structured data, your CV is like your signature, your opportunity to give more information about why you may be the right person for the job.
+Your CV is like your signature, your opportunity to convince us that you may be the right person for the job.

 Content: keep it relevant.

-- Personal details (name, address, nationality, etc...).
+- Personal details (name, address, your digital footprint (e.g. Linkedin, a personal webpage) etc.).
 Don't feel obliged to tell us about your gender and family situation, this is not job-related.
 A picture is not necessary either: it doesn’t tell us anything about your competencies and we’re not hiring on looks!

 - Relevant work experience, in reverse chronological order.
 This is the most important section, as past experience will inform us about your potential for the position.
 Refer as much as possible to specific achievements e.g. size of team you have managed, length/budget/scope of projects you have worked on, gain in efficiency you have achieved etc.

-- Educational background, languages, trainings: mention only background which is relevant for the job (if you have a university degree, we guess you went through high school before that!).
+- Educational background, languages, training courses: mention only background which is relevant for the job (if you have a university degree, we guess you went through high school before that!).

 Format: keep it short, clear and concise